-- the insured,
+- the insured person, and

-- and the beneficiary.
+- the beneficiary.

 » Calculate: Life insurance needs calculator

-Who can own a life insurance policy?
+Who can get life insurance?

 Any person (an adult, not a minor) or legal entity can own life insurance on another person as long as there is insurable interest and mutual consent.

-- You owning life insurance on yourself
+- You can get life insurance on yourself.

 What does it mean to be a policyowner of life insurance?